Top 10 Reasons to Hire a Criminal Defense Lawyer

 6. "Who You Know" Matters

 Experience buys you time, expediency, and also favours.
-A criminal defense attorney works closely with judges, prosecutors, and legal clerks.
+A criminal defense lawyer works closely with judges, prosecutors, and legal clerks.
 This can result in relationships that work towards your benefit.
 The legal system is filled with overworked personnel that work long hours.

 Your lawyer can offer the opposition and the judge the gift of a lighter caseload if they cooperate.
 This can be very useful for criminal trials regarding small businesses.
 White-collar crime is not prioritized over serious crimes, such as rape or murder.